 Color Correction vs. Color Grading

-One of the most-talked-about aspects of filmmaking is color.
+One of the most-talked-about aspects of filmmaking and video editing is color.
 LUTs, curves, wheels, nodes, saturation, and dynamic range are some of the specific words you’ll see.
 You’ll come across countless videos, tutorials, articles, and resources dedicated to the color process.

 And this is for good reason.